 North Korea Walks Out of Six Party Talks

-Negotiations among China, Japan, North Korea, Russia, South Korea, and the United States to find a peaceful resolution to North Korea’s nuclear weapons program fell apart after the UN Security Council condemned a North Korean test launch of a rocket, which it had disguised as part of its civilian space program.
-The negotiations, known as the Six Party Talks, had lasted six years but failed to reach a resolution.
-North Korea remains one of the most unstable nuclear powers today.
+Negotiations between China, Japan, North Korea, Russia, the United States, and South Korea to find a peaceful resolution to North Korea’s nuclear weapons program fell apart after the United Nations Security Council condemned a North Korean test launch of a rocket.
+North Korea disguised the test launch as part of its civilian space program.
+The negotiations, also known as the six-party talks, had lasted for six years and failed to reach a resolution.
+North Korea remains one of the most unstable nuclear powers in the world today.

 U.S. Secretary of State John Kerry talks with Iranian Foreign Minister Mohammad Javad Zarif in Vienna on January 16, 2016, after the International Atomic Energy Agency verified that Iran has met all conditions under the nuclear deal.